fluid-project/fluid-publish/README.md

             <td>
                 An optional dev release name to be appended to the version.
 This will be separated by a "." (e.g. with "branchX" as the dev release name.
 3.0.0.dev.20151015T131223Z.039d221.branchX).
-When a dev release is generated from a branch other than "master", the branch name will automatically be used as the dev release name, if <code>devName</code> is not supplied.
+When a dev release is generated from a branch other than "master" or "main", the branch name will automatically be used as the dev release name, if <code>devName</code> is not supplied.
             </td>
             <td>